‘Give the pop stars a fairer share of the country’s wealth!’ The Beatles and the Taxman

 The reissue of Revolver in a new and expanded edition, fifty-six years after its original appearance, has reinforced my view that it is by far the Beatles’ best album, superior even to its successor, the generally more highly regarded Sgt Pepper.
 It also revived my annoyance at the first track on the album, the George Harrison composition Taxman.

 In his 1980 memoir, appropriately titled I Me Mine, Harrison recalled that he wrote Taxman “when I first realised that even though we had started making money, we were actually giving most of it away in taxes; it was and still is typical.
 Why should this be so?”
 Was it a form of punishment, Harrison wanted to know.
-His focus in 1966 was on what he believed to be the injustice of the surtax that raised the top rate of tax from 83 percent to over 90 percent:
+His focus in 1966 was on what he believed to be the injustice of the increase that had raised the top rate of tax to 95 percent::

 Let me tell you how it will be